ucg8j/blog/posts/test-driving-holo3-computer-use-agent.md

 ## When Would You Use a Computer Use Agent?

-Don't reach for a computer-use model if the system has an API, use the API.
-Computer use models can be [45x more expensive than using an API.](https://reflex.dev/blog/computer-use-is-45x-more-expensive-than-structured-apis/) You'd use this when graphical interfaces are the only practical option.
+Don't reach for a computer-use model if the system has an API.
+Use the API.
+Computer-use models can be [45x more expensive than using an API](https://reflex.dev/blog/computer-use-is-45x-more-expensive-than-structured-apis/).
+They make sense when the graphical interface is the only practical option.

-Old enterprises have plenty of ancient systems with no modern APIs.
-Computer use agents have the potential to control entire desktops with multiple applications.
-I didn't want to handover my real desktop.
-So I restricted the interface to the browser and got `GPT-5.5` to create an exercise for the model to complete - a web based series of tasks.
+Old enterprises have plenty of systems with no modern APIs.
+Computer-use agents can control entire desktops, but I did not want to hand over mine.
+I restricted the experiment to the browser and got `GPT-5.5` to create a small web training module for the model to complete.

 I tested this in two stages: first with an easy module that had standard web patterns, then with a harder canvas-rendered module where buttons exist to be clicked, but aren't parseable via the DOM.

 ## The Simple Module

-I started with a regular interface to navigate to iron out the setup issues.
-But it then navigated this consistently with ease.
-So the next step was to set up something much harder.
+I started with a regular web interface to iron out the setup issues.
+Once that worked, I made the task harder.

 You can [try the simple module here](/content/demos/holo-training-portal/).